MiamiOH-CSE274/03_Queue_Lab/README.md

 int* array = new int[10];

 #### 7. What is the purpose of a class destructor in C++?
 Why don't you need them in Java?
+The destructor frees up the space that the object was using.
+Java doesn't use deconstructors because it has garbage collection.
+This means that it can automatically detect when stored data is no more useful and free it up.